 Although budget and cash flow are vital to success, a startup is more than a money-making machine.
 It’s a way for you to turn your passion into a viable business, and your credit score shouldn’t stand in the way.

-While you may have limited options in the first 6 months of your startup business, reaching the 6 month mark opens up a whole new world of opportunities.
+You may not have many options early on.
+But after reaching the 6 month mark with $120K in annual sales, you’ll have access to a whole new world of opportunities.
 By this point, lenders will notice your potential—especially if you’re generating $10,000 in revenue per month.

 Don’t wait for the “ideal” time to launch your startup.
 Get started seizing your next opportunity by applying today!